 remember how to, read the previous chapter once again.
 Don't forget to save the

-(which only compiles it) and save the
+script (which only compiles it) and save the

 mod.